Business and Other Risks

 Countermeasures

-Tokuyama Group has developed a business continuity management approach and conducts BCP and safety confirmation drills in the event of a large-scale earthquake.
+The Group has developed a business continuity management approach and conducts BCP and safety confirmation drills in the event of a large-scale earthquake.

-In addition, the Tokuyama Group conducts drills in cooperation with local communities and governments to identify issues and strengthen response capabilities.
+In addition, the Group conducts drills in cooperation with local communities and governments to identify issues and strengthen response capabilities.

 (2) Accidents and Malfunctions

-In the event of a major disruption in production activities owing to such factors as a fire, explosion, leakage, damage, or breakdown of equipment and machinery, or delays in the procurement of raw materials as a result of a shipping or railroad accident, the possibility exists that the Tokuyama Group’s business performance and financial condition may be significantly affected.
+In the event of a major disruption in production activities owing to such factors as a fire, explosion, leakage, damage, or breakdown of equipment and machinery, or delays in the procurement of raw materials as a result of a shipping or railroad accident, the possibility exists that the Group's business performance and financial condition may be significantly affected.
 In addition, accidents such as fire, explosion, leakage, etc. may cause injuries and other personal damages, as well as impacts on the environment and neighboring areas.

 Countermeasures

-Tokuyama Group performs day-to-day and periodic facility maintenance to minimize the adverse effects from any disruption to its production operations.
+The Group performs day-to-day and periodic facility maintenance to minimize the adverse effects from any disruption to its production operations.
 In addition, the Group formulated rules regarding disaster countermeasures under which it works in unison with its Group companies in an effort to prevent accidents.

 (3) Infectious Disease (Pandemic)